wezm/wezm.net/v2/content/posts/2020/linux-amdgpu-pixel-format.md

 even captured it in a slow motion video on my phone to prove I wasn't going crazy.
 Despite `xrandr` reporting a 60Hz connection it seemed as though it was updating at less than that.
 This led me to compare the menus of the two displays.
-It was here I noticed that good one reported an input colour format of RGB, than the other [YPbPr].
+It was here I noticed that the good one reported an input colour format of RGB, the other [YPbPr].

 This led to more reading about pixel formats in digital displays — a thing I was not previously aware of.
 Turns out that ports like HDMI support multiple